14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/fresh-cut-sage-original-candle?variant=42443974475857)
     Availability: Available
     Price: $64.95 USD
-- [Tobacco Original Candle](https://affinatiliving.com/products/tobacco-original-candle): Tobacco Original Candle – 10 oz Add depth and warmth to your home with our Tobacco Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is crafted from a premium soy wax blend for a clean, even burn.
-The fragrance features rich tobacco leaf notes blended with hints of spice and subtle sweetness, creating a bold and sophisticated aroma.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for creating a cozy, refined atmosphere that evokes classic elegance.
-Burn Time – 60–70 Hours
+- [Tobacco Original Candle](https://affinatiliving.com/products/tobacco-original-candle): Tobacco Original Candle – 10 oz Tobacco is bold, warm, and grounding.
+Rich tobacco leaf creates a deep, classic scent with a smooth finish.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Tobacco LeafMiddle Notes: Warm SpiceBase Notes: Earthy Woods Perfect for evenings and cozy spaces that call for depth and character.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:14Z
+  Updated: 2025-12-16T13:03:38Z
   Vendor: Affinati
   Product Type:
   Availability: Available